ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 be used, depending on TPM version).
 PCRs can’t be accessed directly from outside the chip, but the TPM interface provides a way to “extend” a new security measurement hash into any PCR, a process by which the existing value in the PCR is hashed with the new security measurement hash, and the result placed back into the same PCR.
-The result is a composite fingerprint of all the security measurements extended into each PCR since the system was reset.
+The result is a composite fingerprint comprising the hash of all the security measurements extended into each PCR since the system was reset.

 Every time a PCR is extended, an entry should be added to the corresponding Event Log.
 Logs contain the security measurement hash plus informative fields offering hints as to which event generated the security measurement.